bfeitknecht/vault/wiki/vector subspace.md

 A subspace is a *vector space* for the induced addition and scalar multiplication, i.e. the closure property implies that the axioms of a vector space are satisfied.
 The closure property also implies that every [[intersection]] of linear subspaces is a linear subspace.

-Every vector spaces is equipped with at least two (trivial) vector subspaces, the *zero vector space* consisting of the zero vector alone and the entire vector space itself.
+Every vector spaces is equipped with at least two vector subspaces, the trivial vector space consisting of the zero vector alone and the entire vector space itself.

 ## Four Fundamental Subspaces